turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 * 1: Application does not demonstrate strong use of TDD.

 ### User Interface
 * 4: The application can stand on its own to be used by an instructor without guidance from a developer on the team.
 The UI does not detract from the UX.
 * 3: The application has many strong displays/interactions.The UI does not detract from the UX.
 * 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * 1: The application is confusing or difficult to use.

 ------------------------------------------------------------------

 ### Minimum Professionalism Expectations
-* Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
+There is no more than a 10% disparity in project contributions between teammates.
 * The Project Board is utilized with Github issues and labels.
 * Developer uses PRs from feature branches before adding new code to the main branch.
 * The README is formatted well and at a minimum contains:
   * Overview of project and goals
   * Overview of technologies used, challenges, wins, and any other reflections
   * Screenshots/gifs of your app